loomio/loomio-docs/en/src/user_manual/polls/starting_proposals/index.md

 - Required - people must write something in the reason field before their vote is submitted.
 - Optional (default) - reason is optional.
 - Disabled - the reason text box is not available.

+> Tip: In an election or anonymous poll, consider disabling vote reason to avoid a voter inadvertently revealing their identity with their text comment.

 **Limit reason to maximum 500 characters:** Keeping vote reasons short makes them easier to understand.
 A collection of concise reasons is a great resource for making a decision.
 So this setting is ticked by default.